Forum 2000: Forum 2000 Annual Conferences

 The annual Forum 2000 Conference, along with other events organized by the Forum 2000 Foundation, are held in Prague.
 The mission of these conferences is to “map the globalization process and to note its positive results as well as the perils encountered by an increasingly interconnected world.”
 Since 1997, the Forum 2000 Conferences have attracted a number of prominent thought leaders, Nobel laureates, former and acting politicians, business leaders and other individuals, whose common denominative is experience with bearing responsibility.
-Prince Hassan bin Talal, Frederik Willem de Klerk, Bill Clinton, Nicholas Winton, Oscar Arias Sánchez, Dalai Lama, Hans Küng, Shimon Peres, Madeleine Albright, Mário Soares, Hanna Suchocká, Sergey Kovalyov, Jorge Castaneda, Alyaksandar Milinkevich, and Wole Soyinka are just a few of those who have attended the Forum 2000 events.
+Prince Hassan bin Talal, Frederik Willem de Klerk, Bill Clinton, Nicholas Winton, Oscar Arias Sánchez, Dalai Lama, Hans Küng, Shimon Peres, Madeleine Albright, Mário Soares, Hanna Suchocká, Sergey Kovalyov, Jorge Castaneda, Alaksandar Milinkievič, Wole Soyinka, Aung San Suu Kyi, Luisa Neubauer, Maia Sandu, Danuše Nerudová, Tsai Ing-wen, Iveta Radičová, Elmar Brok, Michael McFaul, Walter Russell Mead, Penpa Tsering, Petr Pavel, Vladimir Kara-Murza and Lech Wałęsa are just a few of those who have attended the Forum 2000 events.

 Video recordings of the conference discussions and Conference Reports are available on the Forum 2000 website (www.forum2000.cz), as well as photo-galleries, transcripts, summaries and other information from each of the annual conferences.
 The conferences generally open with a speech by former President Havel and then host a series of panels that discuss topics relating to the conference theme, business and the economy, interfaith dialogue, or specific regional issues.